-You can repeat the steps above as many times as you want, but in some cases red wine stains will be particularly difficult to remove from a carpet.
-In those cases you may want to try using 3% hydrogen peroxide on the affected area.
+You can repeat the standard stain-removal steps as many times as you want, but in some cases, red wine stains will be particularly difficult to remove from a carpet.
+When this happens, you may want to try using 3-percent hydrogen peroxide on the affected area.
 Always test hydrogen peroxide in an inconspicuous area to make sure it doesn't bleach the carpet before using it on the stain.

-Apply the peroxide to a cloth or towel, and then dab it gently onto the area.
-Allow it to set on the carpet, working on the stain for at least one to two hours.
-Rinse the area with clean water and blot with a cloth to remove the peroxide from the carpet, and rapid dry it with a direct fan.
+Apply the peroxide to a cloth or towel and dab it gently onto stain.
+Allow it to sit on the carpet for one to two hours.
+Rinse the area with clean water and blot with a cloth to remove the peroxide from the carpet.
+Rapid-dry the carpet with a fan.

 Although most stains can be removed with household cleaning solutions, if stains remain after a standard treatment, you can reach for one of a few types of commercial stain removers.